awadheshv/autotagworkflow/README.md

 * Start your AEM instance in this environment.
-* Modify the AutoTag workflow to use the Microsoft process steps and select an asset.
+* Modify the AutoTag workflow to use the Microsoft process steps.
+* Kick off the workflow and select an asset.

 Amazon AI
 ----------